Frequently Asked Questions

 Q. How do I correctly list my committee members in ProQuest?

 A. Only committee members listed on your title page should be input in ProQuest.
-At UCSF, we do not separately list advisors, unless your advisor happens to also serve on your dissertation committee.
+At UCSF, we do not separately list advisers, unless your adviser happens to also serve on your dissertation committee.
 Please follow the image below for guidance.

 Q. How do I correctly format the table of contents and list of figures/tables?